What if you could touch a sunset?

 Join us in our journey to make art accessible for all.

-Artists who embrace accessibility in their work are contributing to a more inclusive society and positioning themselves to thrive in a dynamic and ever-evolving artistic landscape.
-These artists are breaking down barriers and demonstrating their commitment to equality and diversity.
+Artists and art institutions who embrace accessibility in their work are contributing to a more inclusive society and positioning themselves to thrive in a dynamic and ever-evolving artistic landscape.
+These artists and institutions are breaking down barriers and demonstrating their commitment to equality and diversity.
 In this journey, we envision a world where artists are not confined by traditional boundaries and where the beauty of art is not limited by the sense of sight.
 This transformation is not just a social imperative; it’s an artistic evolution.

 Our Mission